Peierls Transition in Gross-Neveu Model from Bethe Ansatz

 The energy of the kink, in turn, is given by the equation

 conditioned that the energy $\varepsilon(\theta)$ is negative within the Fermi interval and positive outside.
-At the endpoints the energy vanishes, fixing the Fermi rapidity: $\varepsilon (\pm B)=0$.
-Under these conditions the two equations \eqref{rho} and \eqref{epsilon-eq} form a closed system, refered to as thermodynamics form of the Bethe Ansatz.
+At the endpoints the energy vanishes: $\varepsilon (\pm B)=0$, and this condition self-consistently determines the Fermi rapidity.
+The two equations \eqref{rho} and \eqref{epsilon-eq} thus form a closed system, refered to as thermodynamic Bethe Ansatz.
 Once the $\varepsilon(\theta)$ and \(B\) are found the energy \( \cal E\) and the Landau potential \(\Phi=\mathcal{E}-\mu\mathcal{B}\) of the ground state are found by integration:

 These equations are applicable to any integrable relativistic system.
-The model-specific data is encoded in S-matrix \cite{Karowski:1980kq} giving the kernel:
+The model-specific data is encoded in the S-matrix, know in the case at hand from \cite{Karowski:1980kq} that gives for the kernel:

 One can check some general properties: the solution exists for any $\mus>\mu_c$, with a positive density $\rho(\theta)$ and the energy $\varepsilon(\theta)$ crossing zero linearly at the endpoints of the Fermi interval.
 The Landau potential behaves as $\Phi\sim -\delta ^{3/2}$ at the activation threshold: $\delta =\mu /\mu _c-1$.
 From this we conclude that kinks crystallize at a second-order phase transition.